Undergraduate Degree and Grades

 What is my Statement of Purpose?

 Your Statement of Purpose should be a brief, personal/literary essay that will give the admissions committee a sense of who you are and why you are applying to the program.
 While there is no set page/word requirement, most applicants submit between two and four double spaced pages.
 The Statement of Purpose is "Statement #1" on the online application.
-"Statement #2" concerns diversity and is not required; please read the guidelines carefully.
+"Statement #2" is related to the Diversity of Views and Experiences (DOVE) Fellowship and is not required; please read the DOVE guidelines carefully.
 If you feel you don't fit the criteria for Statement #2, you don't need to submit anything; however, if you wish, you may submit a statement concerning your writing background.

 What is the GPA calculation sheet?